 How to Measure Your Wealth & Net Worth

 A humorous quote of Bob Hope goes "A bank is a place that will lend you money if you can prove that you don't need it."
-Said in jest though this may be,
+Said in jest though this may be, but in this day and age, nothing else could ring more true.

 Technically, wealth is defined as an abundance of things of economic value, usually in the form of money, real estate, and personal property.